KnowageLabs/Knowage-Documentation/functionalities-guide/datamining/index.rst

 The Script tab
 ~~~~~~~~~~~~~~~~

-The script tab is where an expert user defines the function through the usage of datamining languages (such as R or Python), as shown in Figure below.
+The script tab is where an expert user defines the function through the usage of datamining languages (such as Python), as shown in Figure below.

 .. figure:: media/function_script_tab.png